ITISFoundation/hornet-manifest-spec/README.md

 #### 2. ✅ Using GitHub Actions

-Add this workflow to `.github/workflows/validate-manifest.yml` to your repo:
+Add these steps in `.github/workflows/validate-manifest.yml` to your repo:

 ```yaml
 - name: Checkout code